 Faculty members conduct research in:

-- Climate change in coastal communities in Atlantic Canada, climate change adaptation (Frank Palermo, Patricia Manuel, Eric Rapaport)
+- Climate change in coastal communities in Atlantic Canada, climate change adaptation (Patricia Manuel, Eric Rapaport)

 - Housing policy and choices among key demographics (Ren Thomas)